e-loughlin/e-loughlin.github.io/_posts/2024-08-09-welcome-to-jekyll.markdown

 - [ ] Update LinkedIn links to React site
 - [ ] Decommission the 3v4n.xyz react site
 - [ ] Blog post about ACKU.org
-- [ ] Figure out tagging / searching tags for blog posts
+- [ ] Figure out tagging / searching tags for blog posts (what are categories?)